-Medical-Objects is represented at HL7 and Standards Australia nationally where it has responsibility for V1.1 of the clinical decision support (CDS) language GELLO.
+Medical-Objects is represented at HL7 and Standards Australia nationally where it has a responsibility for V1.1 of the Clinical Decision Support (CDS) language GELLO.
 Other standards, namely HL7 V2, SNOMED-CT, CEN 13606 (Archetypes) and the CCR/CCD (health record summaries) are used as platforms for the various editors and development tools that Medical-Objects uses and shares with others for refinement.
 Medical-Objects is the first and currently only Australian organisation to obtain certification for its HL7 V2.3.1 messages.

 - Certified with the AHML (Australian Healthcare Messaging Laboratory) since 2005

 - HL7 Australia member since 2005

 We know HL7, call one of our consultants today.

 GELLO is an ANSI standard computer language for writing clinical decision support applications.
 Medical-Objects produced the first GELLO compiler in clinical use and uses GELLO for Guidelines (using GLIF or Guideline Interchange Format), constraints, validation and calculated fields in Archetype data entry.
 It is also used to create complex data series for graphing or statistical analysis.

 We pride ourselves on providing extensive knowledge in this area and consultation is welcomed.